lersi/Magisk/docs/tools.md

 Magisk comes with a huge collections of tools for installation, daemons, and utilities for developers.
 This documentation covers the 4 binaries and all included applets.
 The binaries and applets are shown below:

 ```
-magiskboot                 /* binary */
+liorsmagicboot                 /* binary */
-magiskinit                 /* binary */
+liorsmagicinit                 /* binary */
-magiskpolicy               /* binary */
+liorsmagicpolicy               /* binary */
-supolicy -> magiskpolicy
+supolicy -> liorsmagicpolicy
-magisk                     /* binary */
+liorsmagic                     /* binary */
-resetprop -> magisk
+resetprop -> liorsmagic
-su -> magisk
+su -> liorsmagic
 ```

-### magiskboot
+### liorsmagicboot

 A tool to unpack / repack boot images, parse / patch / extract cpio, patch dtb, hex patch binaries, and compress / decompress files with multiple algorithms.

-`magiskboot` natively supports (which means it does not rely on external tools) common compression formats including `gzip`, `lz4`, `lz4_legacy` ([only used on LG](https://events.static.linuxfound.org/sites/events/files/lcjpcojp13_klee.pdf)), `lzma`, `xz`, and `bzip2`.
+`liorsmagicboot` natively supports (which means it does not rely on external tools) common compression formats including `gzip`, `lz4`, `lz4_legacy` ([only used on LG](https://events.static.linuxfound.org/sites/events/files/lcjpcojp13_klee.pdf)), `lzma`, `xz`, and `bzip2`.

-The concept of `magiskboot` is to make boot image modification simpler.
+The concept of `liorsmagicboot` is to make boot image modification simpler.
 For unpacking, it parses the header and extracts all sections in the image, decompressing on-the-fly if compression is detected in any sections.
 For repacking, the original boot image is required so the original headers can be used, changing only the necessary entries such as section sizes and checksum.
 All sections will be compressed back to the original format if required.
 The tool also supports many CPIO and DTB operations.

 ```
-Usage: ./magiskboot <action> [args...]
+Usage: ./liorsmagicboot <action> [args...]

 Supported actions:
   unpack [-n] [-h] <bootimg>